What is MetaPub?

 - MetaPub is currently up and running 24x7 as a fully supported PRSS metadata pipeline, with redundancy and failover features.

-- MetaPub currently provides realtime metadata for Classical 24 and for all hours of the major NPR drivetime news magazines: All Things Considered, Morning Edition, Weekend Edition Saturday, Weekend Edition Sunday, and Weekend All Things Considered.
+- MetaPub currently provides real-time metadata for 85 new/active programs including Classical 24 and for all hours of the major NPR drivetime news magazines: All Things Considered, Morning Edition, Weekend Edition Saturday, Weekend Edition Sunday, and Weekend All Things Considered.
+A full list of supported programs can be found on ContentDepot.

 What are the future plans for MetaPub?